nono1526/vue-material-year-calendar/README.md

 ```

 ### defaultActiveClass

   * Type: `String` (default class: info or warning )
   * Default: ''

 Classification for active days.

-###
+You can use `dayActiveClass` prop to customize your `defaultActiveClass`!

 ## 📚 event
 ### @toggleDate
    * Type: `function`

 Function will be called when you select/unselect a date.

 ex:

 ```vue
 <template>